odoo/owl/doc/hooks.md

 }
 ```

+It is important to remember that `useState` only works with objects or arrays.
+It
+is necessary, since Owl needs to react to a change in state.

 ### `onMounted`

 `onMounted` is not a user hook, but is a building block designed to help make useful